wking-io/Fluture/README.md

 #### `try :: (() -> !a | b) -> Future a b`

-A constructor that creates a Future which resolves with the result of calling the given function, or rejects with the error thrown by the given function.
+Creates a Future which resolves with the result of calling the given function, or rejects with the error thrown by the given function.

 Sugar for `Future.encase(f, undefined)`.